robert-hardy/statistical_inference/PITCHME.md

 Meet F
 ====
-F: [thinks] … for a fair coin: P(HH)= 0.25, so if I declare “the coin is biased!”
-I will commit a Type-1 error 25% of the time …
+F: [thinks] For a fair coin: P(HH)= 0.25, so if I declare “the coin is biased!”
+I will be wrong 25% of the time.

 F: The coin is biased, with a p value of 0.25.